Assessing your needs

 - You’re planning to spend a lot of time exploring the region during long weekends and holidays.
 To mitigate costs and reduce your environmental impact, you may want to consider renting a car from Hertz, Dollar, Thrifty, etc. Car sharing can also be a more cost-effective solution for occasional trips.

-- You’re planning a road trip to explore Canada—taking the Greyhound or crossing the country by train with VIA Rail is doable but these options are less flexible and possibly more expensive.
+- You’re planning a road trip to explore Canada—taking a coach or crossing the country by train is doable but these options are less flexible and possibly more expensive.

 You probably DON’T need to buy a car if…